AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 ```

 :::tip
-ℹ️ Note: You are to replace the address placeholder with your deployed Role and Allowance smart contract address from "Deploy Smart Contract" step!
+ℹ️ Note: You are to replace the address placeholder with your deployed Role and Allowance smart contract address from "Deploy Smart Contract" steps (Step 3 and 5)!

 example:
 **"your_deployed_role_smart_contract_address"**,